A unique way to garden

 Florafelt Pocket Panels are the easiest and most affordable way to create a living wall or vertical garden.
 Simply mount the panels to a waterproofed surface, stretch open the pockets, then plant.

-Be sure to read and understand our instructions.
-We have been using the system successfully for years and have learned the best ways to use this unique vertical garden system.
+Please take the time to read and understand our instructions.
+We’ve been using the system successfully for years and have learned the best ways to use this unique vertical garden system.

 The Florafelt Experience